wwgberlin/book-club/grokking-algorithms/ChapterFive/chapter_five.md

 Functions we need:
 - constructor
 - get
-- set (needs to handle resize if needed)
+- set (if you want to optimize: needs to handle resize if needed)
 - delete

 ### Optimizing